GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Rarac's Left Hand**, $5,000
 Unique
 .5 lb.
 The petrified hand of a trowar to be worn as a charm around the neck. *Necrotic attacks against the wearer have disadvantage*.
 If an attack is foiled as a result of this disadvantage, the hand will clench briefly. *If an attack is a critical hit against the wearer, the hand will choke the wearer*.
-This is treated as a grapple which (the hand has a result of 17).
+This choking is treated as a grapple which asphyxiates the wearer while it continues (the hand has a result of 17).

 **Ring of Arcane Charge**, $20,000
 Neg.